Configuration

 timeouts:

-watchdog: 2 # max time bewteen incoming watchdogs, in seconds
+watchdog: 2 # max time between incoming watchdogs, in seconds

 acknowledgement: 2 # max time until acknowledgement is received, in seconds